 Centuries old…still cutting edge!

-NeaCera® has achieved a breakthrough in advanced quality which could only be realized with the new and most up-to-date ISO 9001 European production lines.
+NeaCera® has achieved a breakthrough in advanced quality.
 The fully robotic, superior processing of our high quality raw materials and double dried clay processed into the finest homogeneous powder, along with the high temperature firing process guarantees an unsurpassed level of quality.

 Graffiti Protection that is extremely efficient, long-lasting and immediately effective is inherent in our production process.
 The way it’s supposed to be: Baked-in protection that will last the entire serviceable life.
 Efficient, lasting and effective the day it’s produced.

 NeaCera® Panels are made exclusively from the natural raw materials consisting of clay, quartz, silt and water that are mined in the immediate vicinity of the production plant in the Westerwald region of Germany.
 Clay and silt constitute the main components of the material that is later fired using the high temperature firing process.
 Both raw materials were formed during and after glacial periods as a result of the decomposition of felspar.

 Combined with water, the specially mined Westerwald clays turn into a plastic raw material with a very fine-grained structure that provides extreme stability in the course of the firing process.

 Following our commitment and respect to the environment, the mining pits are re-cultivated and restored after their use.

 Since the source of raw material is in close proximity to the production plant, material hauling is minimal saving fuel and reducing emissions.

 A) Box Feeder

 After its arrival at the plant, the raw material is fed for processing via box feeders to ensure the optimum proportions.
 Water is added to the raw material mixture and it is processed to a fine-grained mass by wheels weighing several tons.